srisha-raj/demography-projs/china_onechild_fertility/README.md

 One of the most infamous examples is **China’s One-Child Policy**, implemented in 1979 by the National Population and Family Planning Commission.
 This policy was enforced both implicitly—through propaganda about being a “responsible citizen”—and explicitly, through fines, forced sterilizations, and abortions.
 Although rare exceptions were made (such as allowing a second child if the first was a girl), the long-term consequences were severe: a heavily skewed gender ratio, psychological strain on women, and labor shortages due to a shrinking youth population.

 As China faced severe demographic decline and growing human rights criticism, the policy was relaxed: first to two children in 2016, and then to three in 2021.
-Meanwhile, fertility rates have declined globally—including in nearby countries like Vietnam and South Korea, which share regional and demographic similarities with China but did not implement similarly strict fertility limits.
+Meanwhile, fertility rates have declined globally—including in nearby countries like Vietnam and South Korea, which share regional and demographic similarities with China but did not implement similarly strict fertility controls.

-This project explores whether the One-Child Policy uniquely *caused* a significant decline in China’s fertility rates relative to these neighboring countries.
-It aims to contribute to a broader conversation about the effectiveness of governmental intervention in family planning, separate from moral or ethical considerations.
+This project explores whether the One-Child Policy uniquely *caused* a significant decline in China’s fertility rates beyond what we would have expected based on regional and demographic trends.
+The primary method used is **Synthetic Control**, which constructs a weighted combination of countries that closely match China’s pre-policy characteristics.
+This approach helps isolate the policy’s causal effect from broader social and economic shifts.
+Ultimately, the goal is to inform broader discussions about the effectiveness of state-led family planning interventions, independent of their ethical implications.

 ## Data Sources 📊